ManuelJess/remstal-gaestezimmer/README.md

 # TODO

-- initial content import
+- deploy to github pages
+- add build system on github
+- add Monteuerzimmer 35€ / night
 - make fotos a sliedeshow with ability to zoom into them
-- add contact email
 - refine contact email with form that triggers the questions I need
 - add legalese
-- deploy to github pages
-- add build system on github
 - get domain for remstal gästezimmer